phillipdavidstearns/PGTE_5585_F2019/notes/week11/week11.md

 * [CH340 Drivers for Windows, Mac and Linux](https://sparks.gogo.co.nz/ch340.html)

+#### After installing the drivers

+6. You may have to restart your Arduino IDE.
+7. Check to see whether your board is recognized.

 ### Hello World

 Once you have your board connected to and recognized by your computer, it's time to test everything out.